CGJennings/se3docs/docs/um-install-other.md

 # Installation on other platforms

-This page describes the steps needed to install Strange Eons on Linux-based PCs.
+This page describes the steps needed to install Strange Eons on PCs based on Linux, Solaris, and other *nix systems that support desktop Java.

 ## System requirements